eslint/eslint.org/src/content/blog/2024-07-05-whats-coming-next-for-eslint.md

 The current plan is to have these three official ESLint language plugins with the hopes that they serve as examples for the ecosystem to develop more language plugins.

-With language-specific functionality extract into separate repositories, that leaves us with the task of rewriting the core completely.
+With language-specific functionality extracted into separate repositories, that leaves us with the task of rewriting the core completely.

 ## Core rewrite